BlackBerry: History

 In September 2016, BlackBerry Limited agreed to a licensing partnership with an Indonesian company to set up a new joint venture company called BB Merah Putih to "source, distribute, and market BlackBerry handsets in Indonesia".

 On October 25, 2016, BlackBerry released the BlackBerry DTEK60, the second device in the DTEK series, manufactured and designed by TCL.
-The device features a 5.5-inch Quad-HD touch screen display running on Qualcomm's Snapdragon 820 processor with support for Quick Charge 3.0, USB Type-C, and a fingerprint sensor.
+The device featured a 5.5-inch Quad-HD touch screen display running on Qualcomm's Snapdragon 820 processor with support for Quick Charge 3.0, USB Type-C, and a fingerprint sensor.

-In October 2016, it was announced that BlackBerry will be working with the Ford Motor Company of Canada to develop software for the car manufacturer's connected vehicles.
+In October 2016, it was announced that BlackBerry would be working with the Ford Motor Company of Canada to develop software for the car manufacturer's connected vehicles.

 In February 2017, a $20m class action lawsuit against BlackBerry was announced by the former employees of the company.

 In March 2017, BB Merah Putih announced the BlackBerry Aurora, an Indonesian-made and sold device, running an operating system based on Android 7.0 out of the box.

-In March 2018, it was announced that BlackBerry would be working with Jaguar Land Rover to develop software for the car manufacturer's vehicles.
-In June 2018, BlackBerry in partnership with TCL Mobile and Optiemus Infracom launched the KEY2 at a global launch in New York.
-This is the third device to sport a keyboard while running Google's Android OS.
+In March 2018, BlackBerry announced that it would be working with Jaguar Land Rover to develop software for the car manufacturer's vehicles.
+In June 2018, BlackBerry, in partnership with TCL Mobile and Optiemus Infracom, launched the KEY2 at a global launch in New York.
+This was the third device to sport a keyboard while running Google's Android OS.

-In 2017, BlackBerry Mobile released the BlackBerry KeyOne—which was known for having a physical keyboard below its 4.5 inch touchscreen and a long battery life—and was the last device to be designed internally by BlackBerry.
+In 2017, BlackBerry Mobile released the BlackBerry KeyOne, which was known for having a physical keyboard below its 4.5 inch touchscreen and a long battery life.
+It was the last device to be designed internally by BlackBerry.
 Also in 2017, BlackBerry Mobile, under their partner license agreements, released the BlackBerry Aurora, BlackBerry KeyOne L/E BLACK, and the BlackBerry Motion.

 In June 2018, the BlackBerry Key2 was launched in international markets, and in India by licensee Optiemus Infracom.
 The Key2 sports a dual camera setup and incorporates features such as portrait mode and optical zoom.
 In August 2018, after the launch of the BlackBerry Key2, Optiemus Infracom announced the launch of the BlackBerry Evolve and Evolve X smartphones for the Indian market sold exclusively on Amazon India.
 The smartphones have been conceptualized, designed and manufactured in India.

-As of 2019, BB Merah Putih's website has been repurposed, with BlackBerry Limited stating that only technical support will be offered for the Indonesian devices built by the company.
+As of 2019, BB Merah Putih's website had been repurposed, with BlackBerry Limited stating that only technical support will be offered for the Indonesian devices built by the company.
 Additionally, the operational status of Optiemus is unknown as of September 2020, as there have not been any updates posted regarding BlackBerry products in India since 2018.

+On January 4, 2022, BlackBerry Limited discontinued services for all non-Android BlackBerry devices.

+In October 2023, it was announced that Blackberry Chief Operating Officer, John Chen would be leaving the company after ten years.
+Richard Lynch took over as interim CEO and chair of the board.